mjohnson-da/HR-Attrition-Dashboard/README.md

 ## 💡 Key Insights

-- Sales and HR have highest attrition rates
+- Sales and HR have the highest attrition rates
-- Most employees leave within 0–2 years of last promotion
+- Most employees leave within 0–2 years of their last promotion
 - Newer employees under newer managers are more likely to leave
-- Age range 30–40 shows the highest turnover risk
+- The age range 30–40 shows the highest turnover risk
 - Monthly income has a moderate correlation with retention

 ---